Chapter 5: Volatile Peace

 "Always tell them what they want to hear."

 I tore my eyes away from her and looked out the window, keeping my palm over my mouth and allowing the tears to well in my eyes.

-It wasn't hard to keep up the act.
-We had just exited Kelsei and were rounding the Darlpria Way that skirted the Thalmina hills.
+It wasn't hard to keep up the act because most of it was real.
+We had just exited Klesei and were rounding the Dalpria Way that skirted the Thalmina hills.

-Mist pooled in the leafy valley on our left and I saw the break in the road that led off to the hilltops.
+Mist pooled in the leafy valley on our left as we passed the break in the road that led off to the hilltops.

 The grapevines hugged the hillside, enjoying the kiss of sunshine that only touched that side of the hill in all of Thalmina.
 When harvest season came round, we would lie on the hillside under the vines, filling woven baskets attached to ropes that Marin would hoist up when full.

 The summer sun deepened the brown of my skin.
-The ache in my back and arms was welcomed after all those hours spent cutting fabric and melting precious metals in the workshop.
+The ache in my back and arms was welcomed after all those hours spent cutting fabric and melding precious metals in the workshop.